luslab/spacemap-peptide-analysis/README.md

 # spacemap-peptide-analysis
 Data analysis for the SPACEmap experiment from [Rafiee et al., 2020](https://www.biorxiv.org/content/10.1101/2020.07.13.200212v6).

 To reproduce the analysis, please run `scripts/SPACEmap_peptide_analysis_final.Rmd`.
 It will calculate the numbers of proteins and peptides for the panel Fig. 4B and plot the bars for it.
 It will also plot Fig. 4D-G, Supplementary Fig. 4D-E and raw images for Supplementary Fig. 4F-G. Finally, it will generate the following spreadsheets from the Supplementary Table 2 (in the `tsv` format): "Peptides mapped to a region," "SPACEmap-crosslinked peptides," and "Clustered domains."
 It will create an `output` directory alongside the `input` and `scripts` directories and put the plots and the spreadsheets in the `output`.
 You will need to install R packages included at the beginning of this R notebook.
-We used the following version:
+We used the following versions:

 - `dplyr`: 1.0.3